Early Learning and Child Care

 Fee subsidy is available in either a licensed Home Child Care and /or Child Care Centres programs.
 The subsidy program is offered to eligible families and caregivers in need to make child care more affordable.
 Additional information on applying and eligibility criteria for subsidized child care is available in the Fee Subsidy section below.

-EarlyON Child and Family Centres are community hubs where parents, caregivers and children can start marking connections and building relationships that are essential to realizing a child's full potential.
+EarlyON Child and Family Centres are community hubs where parents, caregivers and children can start making connections and building relationships that are essential to realizing a child's full potential.
 EarlyON Centres can helps families and caregivers find programs where they can learn, grow and connect together.

 Monthly Parental Contribution Requirement Calculator